Interdental Cleaning and Why it’s Important for Good Oral Health

 Dental Flossing

-Dental flossing uses a thin string of waxed or unwaxed nylon or plastic to remove plaque and debris from the spaces between teeth.
-It is estimated that up to 80% of interdental plaque can be removed with dental floss.
+Dental flossing involves using a thin string of nylon or plastic to remove plaque and debris between teeth.
+Up to 80% of interdental plaque can be removed with flossing.

-By gently inserting the floss between the teeth and below the gum line and moving it in a back-and-forth motion, dental flossing helps prevent tooth decay, gum disease, and bad breath.
-It also promotes healthier gums by removing food particles and bacteria that can accumulate in these hard-to-reach areas.
+By gently inserting floss between teeth and below the gum line, moving it back-and-forth, flossing helps prevent decay, gum disease, and bad breath, promoting healthier gums.

 Interdental Brushes

-A study comparing interdental brushes to floss found that they performed better than floss, removing more interdental plaque.
+A study comparing interdental brushes to floss found interdental brushes performed better at removing interdental plaque.

 Regular Dental Check-Ups